How to do reputation management for individuals and businesses in times of crisis;

 From celebrities, to CEOs, to sports athletes, notable figures throughout society had moments from their past exposed.

-Whether it is years-old Tweets, long-ago published blogs, or pictures from a time forgotten, one thing is clear: the past doesn’t stay in the past.
+Whether it is years-old Tweets, long-ago published blogs, or pictures shared with an old colleague so long ago you can hardly remember their name, one thing is clear: the past doesn’t stay in the past

 So, what should brands, companies, and public figures do?